davidryan59/ji-rcn/README.md

 ### Tuning

-Tuning can only be specified on JInterval construction.
+A tuning can be specified on a JInterval during construction.
 Default tuning is `{pitchNotation: 'C4', freqHz: 256}`.

 ``` js
 jint.getTuningFreqHz()             // Tuning frequency, in Hz